a beginner's intro to zines by atozines

 A guest is someone who was invited into the zine, thus skipping the application process.What is a pinch contributor?

-A pinch is someone who can come into the zine in the middle of the creation period and cover for a contributor who had to drop out.Compensation - what you get for the time you put into the zine.
+A pinch is someone who can come into the zine during the creation period and cover for a contributor who had to drop out.Compensation - what you get for the time you put into the zine.

 Often times it's one illustration or a fic.